AChareun/PokeDex/README.md

   At the moment, mega-evolutions are not reachable via the random button (due to IDs they have on the API).
 Although you can search them using '-' instead of spaces, it's something to fix.

   [Demo](https://achareun.github.io/PokeDex/)

+ # Testing

+ - Unit tests were done using Jest
+ - Integration tests were done using Cypress

  # To Install